kubeshop/testkube/docs/docs/reference/helm-chart.md

 | testkube-api.logs.storage            | no          | "minio"                              |
 | testkube-api.logs.bucket             | no          | "testkube-logs"                      |

->For more configuration parameters of `MongoDB` chart please visit:
+>For more configuration parameters of a `MongoDB` chart please visit:
 <https://github.com/bitnami/charts/tree/master/bitnami/mongodb#parameters>

->For more configuration parameters of `NATS` chart please visit:
+>For more configuration parameters of an `NATS` chart please visit:
 <https://docs.nats.io/running-a-nats-service/nats-kubernetes/helm-charts>